Maintaining an Effective and Safe Learning Environment

 - When indicated, provide the student with a written copy of the requirements and consequences.

 - If the behavior continues, consult with the Dean of Students regarding your next step.

-If you don’t feel comfortable managing a disruptive student or if you are unsure whether or not to report the student for a violation of the Student Discipline and Conduct, contact the Dean of Students.
+If you don’t feel comfortable managing a disruptive student or if you are unsure whether or not to report the student for a violation of the Student Code of Conduct, contact the Dean of Students.
 You may also complete and submit a Discipline Referral Form or a BAIT Referral Form.

 At times a student's behavior can cause others to be concerned for their personal safety.

 - Harassing or stalking faculty, a staff member or another student.

 - Threatening correspondence (letters, emails, text messages, etc.) to others.